 - Improve the quality of care

 The PTE-LTC standards address a range of factors that also improve bottomline results, including less turnover, higher job satisfaction, improved productivity and teamwork, and reduced errors.

-- Certified Nurse Assistants (CNAs) are included in the nursing community.
+- Unlicensed Assistive Personnel (e.g. Nurse Assistants) (CNAs) are included in the nursing community.

 - Educational standards are temporarily established for Directors of Nursing (DON).